Rui-li023/Rui-li023.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a senior student majoring in Computer Science and Technology at the School of Computer Science, Central South University.
-Next year, I will become a joint Ph.D. student at Harbin Institute of Technology and the Shanghai Artificial Intelligence Laboratory.
+Next year, I will become a joint Ph.D. student at Harbin Institute of Technology and [the Shanghai AI Laboratory](https://www.shlab.org.cn/).
 My primary research interests lie in AI for Science (AI4SCI), embodied intelligence, and medical image processing.

 If you are interested in connecting or discussing potential collaborations, feel free to email me.